gautam-lk/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
 - Computational Biology
+- Molecular Dynamics Simulations
+- Molecular Biology
-- Information Retrieval
+- Protein Biochemistry

 # Education to show in About widget
 education: